 A configure context has the following predefined methods which can be used to perform checks.
-Where language is a required or optional parameter, the choice can currently be C or C++.
+Where language is an optional parameter, it specifies the compiler to use for the check, currently a choice of C or C++.
 The spellings accepted for C are "C" or "c"; for C++ the value can be "CXX", "cxx", "C++" or "c++".
+If language is omitted, "C" is assumed.